Tianming-Wu/SharedCppLib2/doc/logt.md

 ## Description

-Logt stands for "log threaded" - a high-performance asynchronous logging library for C++23.
-It performs all log writing operations in a separate thread to prevent blocking the main application thread, making it ideal for performance-critical applications.
+Logt stands for "log threaded" - a high-performance asynchronous logging library designed for C++23.
+It employs a dedicated logging thread to handle all write operations, ensuring that the main application thread is never blocked by logging activities, making it ideal for performance-critical applications.

 > [!WARNING]
-> This library uses heavy wrapping and may be difficult to understand from source code alone.
+> This library uses complex wrapping mechanisms that may be difficult to understand from source code alone.
 Please refer to this documentation for proper usage.

 ## Key Features

-- **Zero-blocking design**: Log operations never block the calling thread
+- **Fully Asynchronous Design**: All logging operations are processed in a background thread with zero blocking on calling threads
-- **Automatic thread identification**: Each log message includes thread context
+- **Intelligent Thread Identification**: Automatically captures and displays thread context information in log messages
-- **Flexible output**: Support for files, std::cout, and custom streams
+- **Multiple Output Support**: Flexible support for file output, standard output, and custom streams
-- **Signature system**: Class-level and module-level log identification
+- **Modular Signature System**: Provides class-level, module-level, and function-level log identification
-- **High-precision timestamps**: Optional microsecond-level timing
+- **High-Precision Timing**: Optional millisecond/microsecond timestamp accuracy
-- **Extensible**: Custom preprocessors for formatting and coloring
+- **Powerful Extensibility**: Supports custom preprocessors for formatting and colored output

 ## Quick Start

-### Basic Usage in Main Function
+### Basic Usage

 ```cpp
 #include <SharedCppLib2/logt.hpp>